listendev/lstn/README.md

 #### macOS

-`lstn` is available via TODO: Homebrew, ..., and as a downloadable binary from the [releases page](https://github.com/listendev/lstn/releases/latest).
+`lstn` is available via TODO: Homebrew, ..., and as a downloadable binary from our [releases page](https://github.com/listendev/lstn/releases/latest).

 #### Linux & BSD